 If you carry a backpack, its weight is likely one of the causes of your back pain.
 But the stress on your back—which eventually ruins your posture—comes from the space between your back and your bag.

-Additionally, you should attempt to move things around on your desk and stay upright in the lecture hall.
+Additionally, it would be best if you attempted to move things around on your desk and stay upright in the lecture hall.
 Your posture will suffer if you have to extend to reach across the table for the yellow highlighter while looking down at your computer, which puts stress on your spine.
-To minimize slouching or placing additional strain on your back when studying, keep your study materials close at hand.
+Keep your study materials close at hand to minimize slouching or placing additional strain on your back when studying.

 Additionally, slouching damages your back and reduces your productivity.
 Sit straight during class to improve your posture and productivity.

 Keep a proper posture while cooking